search form

 Critics argue that a person's physiological responses can be influenced by a multitude of factors unrelated to deception, such as anxiety, stress, or even physical discomfort.
 Furthermore, skilled individuals can learn to control their physiological responses, making it more difficult to detect deception accurately.
 This raised concerns about the possibility of innocent people being falsely accused or guilty individuals passing the test.

-See also Background Checks in Modern Society: A Shield Against Fraud and a Guardian of Public Safety
+See also Background Checks Unveiled: Your Shield Against Fraud and a Safer Society

 Ethical Considerations: